My Mother's Secret

 My Mother's Secret is a 2015 Philippine television drama series broadcast by GMA Network.
 Directed by Neal del Rosario, it stars Kim Rodriguez and Gwen Zamora in the title role.
 It premiered on May 25, 2015 on the network's Telebabad line up.
-The series concluded on August 7, 2015 with a total of 54 episodes.
+The series concluded on August 7, 2015, with a total of 54 episodes.

 The series is streaming online on YouTube.

 Premise

 Neri's dream is a good life with her mother, Cora.
-But due to unexpected circumstances, she began to know the couple, Vivian and Anton - who will adopt her and send her to school.
-It will start to change her life including to know the truth that Vivian is her real mother.
+Due to unexpected circumstances, she meets the couple, Vivian and Anton, who adopt her and send her to school.
+This changes her life and she learns that Vivian is her real mother.